Farm Bill 2012 Platforms

-Negotiations for the 2012 Farm Bill are already underway.
-Given the tight budget environment, decisions over which program areas to cut will undoubtedly be contentious.
-Whatever the result, the Farm Bill will play a key role in determining what the Supplemental Nutrition Assistance Program (SNAP) will look like for the next five years.
+Negotiations for the 2014 Farm Bill represented a broad spectrum of policy perspectives and priorities.
+Given the tight budget environment, decisions over which program areas to cut were contentious.
+After intense debate, a Farm Bill was signed into law on February 7, 2014 and it will play a key role in determining what the Supplemental Nutrition Assistance Program (SNAP) will look like over the next five years.

-Here we have assembled several examples of policy proposals developed by key industry, advocacy, and political organizations that will be involved in Farm Bill discussions.
+Here we have assembled several examples of policy proposals developed by key industry, advocacy, and political organizations that were involved in the discussions.

 Advocates for Food Security and Nutrition